hdl-util/hdmi/README.md

 ### Pixel/TMDS Clock

-You'll need to set up a PLL for producing the HDMI clocks.
+You'll need to set up a PLL for producing the two HDMI clocks.
 The pixel clock for each supported format is shown below:

 |Video Resolution|Video ID Code(s)|Refresh Rate|Pixel Clock Frequency|
 |---|---|---|---|